JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 	- The port that is blocked to prevent network loops.
 It is used in case the Root Port fails

 # Spanning Tree Algorithm
-- STP uses the Spanning Tree Algorithm (STA) to determine the best path to the Root
+- STP uses the Spanning Tree Algorithm (STA) to determine the best path to the Root Bridge
+- STP states are used to ensure only one active path between switches and block redundant paths

+# Common STP Terms
+- BPDU (Bridge Protocol Data)